carlos-antunis-physics/PhotoniX.jl/README.md

 >   [!IMPORTANT]
 >
->  The package `PhotoniX` was [`Makie.jl`](https://docs.makie.org/stable/) internly for visualizations.
-Since we wanted to provide a general visualization toolkit we do not implemented the modules with a fixed backend, thus, for visualizations, declare what backend you are using - we recomend `GLMakie` for local running and `CairoMakie` for web.
+>  The package `PhotoniX` run [`GLMakie.jl`](https://docs.makie.org/stable/) internly for visualizations, since the three-dimensional graphics are not supported by other versions.

 <div align="justify" style="width:750px">